 What is this test?

-According to the CDC, diabetes is the leading cause of kidney failure in the U.S.
+Diabetes is the leading cause of kidney failure in the U.S. Early detection of kidney

 Why do I need this test?

 You may have this test if you have diabetes and your healthcare provider wants to

 see whether you are controlling your blood sugar well enough to prevent damage to